mohammedyousuf051/draw/README.md

 Since, this app is straight forward, I thought of having ticketNumber in participant table itself to reduce the overheads and lookups.

 ### Reasons to Include a Tickets Table
-    Unique Ticket Management:
+- **Unique Ticket Management**:
   If we want to maintain a separate identity for each ticket, especially if tickets have unique numbers and may carry additional attributes (like status), having a dedicated Tickets table makes sense.

-    Tracking Ticket Information:
+- **Tracking Ticket Information**:
     If we plan to store more details about each ticket (e.g., issuance time, status, or even a history of ticket transfers), a separate table provides a clear structure.

-    Simplified Queries:
+- **Simplified Queries**:
 Queries related to tickets (like fetching all tickets for a draw or determining winner tickets) can be simpler and more efficient with a dedicated table.

-    Future Scalability:
+- **Future Scalability**:
 If application to grow in complexity (e.g., adding features like ticket transfers, ticket sales, etc.), having a separate Tickets table can make it easier to implement these features later.

 ### Reasons to Omit the Tickets Table
-    Simplicity:
+- **Simplicity**:
     If each participant is guaranteed to have only one ticket and there are no additional complexities, database model can be simplified by storing ticket information directly in the Participant table.

-    Reduced Overhead:
+- **Reduced Overhead**:
     Fewer tables can lead to reduced database management overhead and potentially better performance for simple queries.

-    Direct Association:
+- **Direct Association**:
     Since it seems to have direct assoiciation without no any additional info, so having that in separate Column make sense to me, also considering the totalTicket can go upto 10**8.